iunera/ypipe/README.md

 # Data Philter

-**Data Philter** is designed and developed by the [Apache Druid experts](https://www.iunera.com/apache-druid-ai-consulting-europe/) at [iunera](https://www.iunera.com) to simplify your interaction with Apache Druid.
+**Data Philter** is your [local‑first copilot for Databases and Time Series](https://www.iunera.com/kraken/sovereign-ai/sovereign-enterprise-ai-for-data-analysis-with-apache-druid/), designed and developed by the experts at [iunera](https://www.iunera.com).
 Running completely locally, this AI-powered gateway allows users to choose between Ollama or OpenAI models.
-It abstracts away the complexity of [Apache Druid](https://druid.apache.org/), making it an ideal tool for data scientists, site reliability engineers, and data engineers.
-By default, the connection to Apache Druid is established in "readonly mode" via the [Apache Druid MCP Server](https://github.com/iunera/druid-mcp-server), ensuring data safety.
+It abstracts away the complexity of databases like [Apache Druid](https://druid.apache.org/) and [ClickHouse](https://clickhouse.com/), making it an ideal tool for data scientists, site reliability engineers, and data engineers.
+By default, the connection to databases is established in "readonly mode," ensuring data safety.
+For Apache Druid, this is done via the [Apache Druid MCP Server](https://github.com/iunera/druid-mcp-server).
 Data Philter empowers you to analyze data using simple, natural language, turning complex data exploration into an intuitive conversation.
 Stop writing arduous queries and start unlocking insights with ease.
-It leverages the robust power of the [Apache Druid MCP Server](https://github.com/iunera/druid-mcp-server) to provide a seamless and intelligent interface to your data.
-Future enhancements will include support for additional databases.

 **Please note:** Data Philter is currently in an early development stage.
 While functional, it is actively being improved, and features may evolve rapidly.
 We welcome feedback and contributions!

 With its "Local-First" architecture, data-philter ensures your sensitive data always remains secure within your own infrastructure, giving you full control and peace of mind.
-Connect to a growing number of databases, starting with Apache Druid, and create a unified, powerful data landscape.
-The intuitive user interface, powered by the MCP Server, makes data exploration feel as natural as a conversation, yet delivers the deep insights you need.
+Connect to a growing number of [databases and time series](https://www.iunera.com/kraken/time-series/top-5-big-data-time-series-applications/), starting with Apache Druid and [ClickHouse](https://clickhouse.com/), and create a unified, powerful data landscape.
+The intuitive user interface makes data exploration feel as natural as a conversation, yet delivers the deep insights you need.
 Accelerate your decision-making processes, uncover the hidden potential in your data, and gain a competitive edge.

 ## Prerequisites

 To get started with data-philter, you'll need:

 - [Docker](https://www.docker.com) and Docker Compose installed.
-- Access to an existing Apache Druid cluster (Router URL and credentials).
-You will provide these via druid.env in the installer.
+- Access to an existing Apache Druid or ClickHouse cluster (URL and credentials).
+You will provide these via `.env` files in the installer.
-  - If you don't have an existing cluster, you can use the [Development Druid installation](#development-druid-installation).
+  - If you don't have an existing Druid cluster, you can use the [Development Druid installation](#development-druid-installation).

 ## Quick Start